From CPABC’s PER Team

 Q: Could a candidate switch from one route to the other partway through their practical experience?

 A: Candidates can complete their practical experience through either route or a combination of both.
-However, if a candidate is seeking future licensure in the audit or review categories, they must complete their entire 30-month practical experience term in a pre-approved path.
+It is important for candidates to keep in mind, however, that any change in route could require further duration to ensure competencies are appropriately developed.
+In addition, if a candidate is seeking future licensure in the audit or review categories, for example, they must complete their entire 30-month practical experience term in a pre-approved path.

 Q: What is the duration of practical experience required?

-A: Candidates are required to complete a term of relevant practical experience of no less than 30 months of employment.
+A: Candidates are required to complete a term of relevant practical experience of no less than 30 months of employment – some candidates require longer to develop the required competencies.
 This 30-month period of employment includes an allowance of up to 20 weeks’ leave from work.

 Q: Is practical experience gained toward a legacy designation acceptable for the CPA designation?

 A: Yes.
-Subject to its currency, experience recognized by a legacy body is recognized towards meeting the experience requirements under the CPA PER.
+Subject to its currency, relevance, and proficiency level, experience recognized by a legacy body may be recognized towards meeting the experience requirements under the CPA PER, pending assessment.

 Q: Is international experience recognized?

-A: Yes, experience that satisfies the CPA PER is recognized, regardless of whether it was gained within Canada or internationally.
-In either case, a minimum of 12 months of experience must be gained concurrent with a candidate’s time on the CPA Professional Education Program (PEP).
+A: Yes, experience gained within Canada or internationally is reportable towards the CPA PER.
+Again, it’s assessment is subject to its currency, relevance, and proficiency level.
+In either case, a maximum of 12 months of experience can be granted for prior experience (before joining the CPA Program), meaning a minimum of 18 months of experience must be gained concurrent with a candidate’s time on the CPA Professional Education Program (PEP).

 Q: When do candidates start reporting their experience?
 And where and how do they report?